jbx-protocol/juice-docs-v1/protocol/specifications/contracts/jbfundingcyclestore/read/currentof.md

       // Get the funding cycle for the latest ID.
       _fundingCycle = _getStructFor(_projectId, _fundingCycleConfiguration);

-      // There's no current if the latest is non recurring, represented by a discount rate of 1000000001. if (_fundingCycle.discountRate == 1000000001) return _getStructFor(0, 0);

       // If it's not approved or if it hasn't yet started, get a reference to the funding cycle that the latest is based on, which has the latest approved configuration. if (!_isApproved(_projectId, _fundingCycle) || block.timestamp < _fundingCycle.start)